Assurance Advisory Committee

 The AAC also will provide overall guidance and support for the Assurance Program, including recommending changes to the documents and process, as implementations evolve and additional practices or approaches are developed.
 Finally, the AAC assesses any proposed Alternative Means and makes a recommendation to the InCommon Steering Committee.

-Members serve two-year terms at the pleasure of InCommon Steering.
+Members serve three-year terms at the pleasure of InCommon Steering.
 Complete details are available in the publicly available AAC charter.

 You can contact the AAC by emailing email@example.com